 Before commencing the recording, the children were made to feel comfortable.
-A good rapport was build before testing them to elicit best responses from them.
+A routine interaction was established with them to achieve rapport so that eliciting responses from them could be smooth.
 The time taken to record each child was 2 1⁄2 to 3 hours including the rapport building and completion of both the tasks.
 In the picture description task, the children were instructed to describe the picture in response to the question asked by the investigator.
-Reinforcements such as verbal and social reinforcements were given at a continuous schedule and tangible reinforcement was given at a fixed ratio schedule to encourage participation of the children.
+Reinforcements such as verbal and social reinforcements were given at a continuous schedule and tangible reinforcement was given at fixed ratio schedule to encourage participation of the children.